JiFish/discord-ai-storyteller/readme.md

 **(aka Storyteller Bot)**

 This Discord bot designed to act as a Game Master for a simplified ttrpg-like experience.
-Think Dungeons & Dragons.
+Think Dungeons & Dragons, but improvised.

 ## Quick Setup Guide